Test your knowledge of Corvette trivia with historical information about each model year.

 Want the rarest Corvette?
-In 1953 the first two Corvettes, VIN Numbers 1 and 2 were said to have been destroyed, but no records prove that fact and there are no witnesses to the destruction.
+In 1953 the first two Corvettes, VINs 0001 and 0002, were said to have been destroyed, but no records prove that fact and there are no witnesses to the destruction.
 Who knows?
 They still might be out there somewhere.

 The first Corvettes were literally "rolled" off the assembly line.
 The early production line was not prepared for grounding to a fiberglass body and thusly the first cars would not start.